How to Participate

 Give Stanford ME undergraduate students an awareness and appreciation for how they can make a difference in the world

-You will have the opportunity to interact with and recruit some of the most talented and creative undergraduates
+You will have the opportunity to interact with some of the most talented and creative undergraduates

 Your Participation